iilab/openmentoring-content/en/topics/understand-4-digisec/0-getting-started/3-1-learn.md

 It is also crucially important to continually re-evaluate your security practices.
 Just because they were secure last year or last week doesn't mean they're still secure!
 <br>
 # Keep up to date
-Keep checking sites like Security Self Defense, because we will update our advice to reflect changes in our understanding and the realities of digital security.
+Keep checking respected sites advice will be updated to reflect changes in our understanding and the realities of digital security.
 Security is never a one-off act: it's a process.